robinweser/react-onegraph/README.md

 ## License
-react-onegraph is licensed under the MIT License.
+react-onegraph is licensed under the MIT License.<br>
-Documentation is licensed under Creative Common License.
+Documentation is licensed under Creative Common License.<br>
 Created with ♥ by @rofrischmann.